-For mitigation of noise in the object detection databases, there have been several techniques described so far in the literature.
-In \cite{Chadwick2019TrainingOD} authors introduce a modification to co-teaching \cite{Han2018CoteachingRT} to treat objects independently within an image.
+\cite{Han2018CoteachingRT} introduced co-teaching for classification.
+This approach utilizes two DNNs to determine whether an image has been erroneously tagged by sharing training datasets.
+From each mini-batch, the algorithm uses only a fraction of examples with the lowest loss on one network to train the other network.
+In \cite{Chadwick2019TrainingOD}, authors introduce a modification to co-teaching \cite{Han2018CoteachingRT} to treat objects independently within an image.
 Standard co-teaching forces one to ignore the whole image as being noisy.
-In their solution, the authors only select detections in the image that are affected.
-The idea is not to waste images based on the existence of a few wrong detections.
+In their solution, the authors only select affected annotations in the image.
+The idea is not to ignore entire images because of a few incorrect annotations.

-A two-step algorithm was proposed in \cite{Liu2022TowardsRA} for noise mitigation in detection datasets.
-The authors first perform the class-agnostic bounding box correction which optimizes the noisy grand-truth bounding box regardless of its class label.
-Then, in the second step, the labels are corrected.
-Eventually, the training set is gradually modified toward better outcomes of trained DNN models.

-Another work\cite{Mao2021NoisyAR} proposes an additional layer in the Faster-R-CNN network to separate the noise of bounding box position from the label noise.
-The authors showed that they separate directly the erroneous areas from the correct ones.
-For this, they use the technique of Cross-Iteration Noise Judgment (CINJ).
-The authors assume that the percent of noisy labels is constant (R\% in the original work) so that they discard a predefined number of images.
+Another work \cite{Mao2021NoisyAR} proposes an additional layer in the Faster R-CNN network to separate errors in the location of the bounding box from the errors in the label.
+The authors showed that this approach directly separates the erroneous areas from the correct ones.
+For this, they use the Cross-Iteration Noise Judgment technique.
+This method assumes that the percent of noisy labels is constant, thus discarding a predefined number of images.
 Such an assumption cannot be made a priori in real data.

-Unfortunately, none of the methods described above can tell if the images were properly tagged or whether they had any unusual or atypical information, confusing the DNN and lowering its effectiveness.
+Unfortunately, none of the methods described above can point out if the images were properly tagged or whether they had any atypical content, making the detection task more difficult and degrading the DNN's effectiveness.
 The goal of these techniques is to elevate the final accuracy of DNNs either by rejecting training samples or lowering their weight in the training process.
-Even if they select image labels as potentially invalid they do that for a given constant fraction of examples given as parameters, while this fraction may vary between datasets \cite{Northcutt2021PervasiveLE} and generally should be treated as unknown.
+Even if they select image labels as potentially invalid, they do that for a given constant fraction of examples given as parameters, while this fraction may vary between datasets \cite{Northcutt2021PervasiveLE} and should be treated as unknown.